Blake-Madden/Fiction-Publisher/README.md

 ### Organize Book Projects
 - Create a folder named "Books" In your "Fiction-Publisher" folder.
 - Copy your Manuskript project(s) into this folder.
+Refer [here](#project-structure) for a description of how your book project should be organized.
 - Add a "config.yml" file to each book project (running "New.ps1" will create skeleton config files in each folder in "Books").
+- Copy any custom fonts that you wish to use into the "Pandoc/fonts" folder.

 ### Update Your MetaData
 Each book project will contain a "config.yml", which is used to define metadata about your book.
 Refer to the [Metadata Documentation](#metadata-options) for more information.